惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 This early season heat is consistent with the long-term trend of rising temperatures because of human-caused climate change.

 Network Rail imposed a series of speed restrictions on tracks to keep trains safe.
-National Rail said heat can see overhead lines to expand and sag and cause rails to buckle.
+National Rail said heat could see overhead lines expand and sag and cause rails to buckle.

 South Western Railway (SWR) warned that train services running across its whole network may be cancelled, delayed by up to 60 minutes or revised due to issues including heat-related speed restrictions.